Our Special Projects

 The Colonel Andrew Lynn Chapter is honored to partner with Fayette County Cultural Trust in the restoration endeavor.

 We are happy to report that the Special Projects Grant for Historic Preservation from our National Society has been approved!
-The Fayette County Cultural Trust will receive $4,750 towards the restoration of the statue.
+The Fayette County Cultural Trust received $4,750 towards the restoration of the statue.

 Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.